brucechanglongxu/brucechanglongxu.github.io/content/posts/ai-applications.md

 Indeed, each attention head learns to focus on different aspects of data, for example one might focus on positional relationships, another on syntactic dependencies, and a third on semantic meaning; each head projects the inputs queries, keys and values in different subspaces, allowing it to capture unique patterns.

+_Multihead Attention (MHA) with Mixture of Experts (MoE)_

+MHA is a core component for _how_ a Transformer attends to information, while MoE is an architectural modification (usually to the FFN layer) primarily aimed at improving the _efficiency and scalability_ of the model's overall capacity. [^1]

 In practice, we represent data as triplets of query (Q), key (K) and value (V) vectors.
 The _query_ represents what content we are looking for, each _key_ represents what content a particular value contains, and each _value_ is the content to retrieve.
 The model learns projections to produce Q, K, V from inputs (e.g. the same input sequence for self-attention), and uses a scoring function between Q and K to decide how much of each value to include in the output.
 This mechanism was first popularized to help sequence models _attend_ to relevant parts of an input.

 _Additive vs. Dot-product Attention_